Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 7.14 What we learned

 The wind model went through seven distinct iterations before it stopped looking wrong.
-Each one taught us something about what the eye actually reads as wind rather than as an animation:
+Each one taught us something about what the eye reads as wind rather than as an animation.

 **Boiling vs. blowing (iteration 1):** First pass used per-vertex noise driving all three bands.
-Every blade shimmered independently; it looked like a heat haze, not wind.
-The fix was moving the sway phase to the instance origin — understanding that phase coherence is the single biggest perceptual lever in procedural wind.
+Every blade shimmered independently.
+It looked like a heat haze, not wind.
+The fix was moving the sway phase to the instance origin.
+Phase coherence is the single biggest perceptual lever in procedural wind.

 **Frequency ramp (iteration 2):** Amplitude scaled with speed, frequencies were fixed.
 Strong wind made everything swing further but not faster.
-The fix was `helio_wind_tempo` — a linear ramp from 0.35 to 1.65 applied to all three bands.
+The fix was `helio_wind_tempo`: a linear ramp from 0.35 to 1.65 applied to all three bands.

 **Gust advection (iteration 3):** The turbulence field pulsed in place.
 Every blade in a blotch leaned together forever.
-The fix was `HELIO_WIND_GUST_ADVECTION = 0.35` — advecting the noise sample downwind.
+The fix was `HELIO_WIND_GUST_ADVECTION = 0.35`: advecting the noise sample downwind.

 **Incommensurate second mode (iteration 4):** The sway band uses `sin(t) * 0.75 + sin(t * 2.17 + 1.3) * 0.25`.
-The 2.17 is deliberately not an integer: an exact harmonic makes the motion strictly periodic, and the eye picks a one-second loop instantly.
+The 2.17 is deliberately not an integer.
+An exact harmonic makes the motion strictly periodic.
+The eye picks a one-second loop instantly.

 **Lateral sway (iteration 4b):** Early versions only displaced along the wind direction.
 A stem that only moves in the wind plane reads as a hinge, not a plant.

 **Motion vectors and `prev_time` (iteration 5):** The motion vector fix was an architectural change to how the model is called.
-Every vertex shader evaluates the model twice, at two different times, and the model functions must accept `time` as a parameter rather than reading it from the uniform.
+Every vertex shader evaluates the model twice, at two different times.
+The model functions must accept `time` as a parameter rather than reading it from the uniform.

-**Arc-length correction (iteration 6):** Without the sagitta correction, grass visibly grows longer in gusts.
-The bands displace horizontally without shortening the stem, so a strongly bent blade would be longer than its authored height.
+**Arc-length correction (iteration 6):** Without the sagitta correction, grass grows longer in gusts.
+The bands displace horizontally without shortening the stem.
+A strongly bent blade would be longer than its authored height.

 **The hash function and the CI failure:** The original implementation used `fract(sin(x) * 43758.5453)`.
-Everything looked correct on NVIDIA, but on AMD the L2/L3 cross-fade band had a visible shearing artefact.
-After three days of debugging: `sin` is only guaranteed to a few ULP, and the two GPUs disagreed by about 1.5 ULP.
-The fix was the integer-only lowbias32 finaliser — five operations, no `sin`, bit-stable across every backend.
+Everything looked correct on NVIDIA.
+On AMD the L2/L3 cross-fade band had a visible shearing artefact.
+Three days of debugging: `sin` is only guaranteed to a few ULP.
+The two GPUs disagreed by about 1.5 ULP.
+The fix was the integer-only lowbias32 finaliser: five operations, no `sin`, bit-stable across every backend.

 ---

 ## 8. Interaction Field

-The interaction system lets moving bodies — players, NPCs, vehicles — push grass aside.
+The interaction system lets moving bodies (players, NPCs, vehicles) push grass aside.
 It is a separate displacement field maintained as a camera-relative `Rgba16Float` texture (default 512² covering 64 m, snapped to the texel grid so there is no swimming under camera motion):

 | Channel | Contents |
 |---|---|